MakerTobey/OpenMicrofluidics/Testing_Open_Microfluidics_Labware.md

 ### Open Dropseq station and Open Digital PCR

 After looking at the details of the project, this seems like a fantastic piece of hardware and documentation.
 We will definitely try to build it.
-Nice small and low-cost solutions for pressure controll. https://metafluidics.org/devices/minidrops/ https://www.nature.com/articles/s41467-017-02659-x#Sec9
+Nice small and low-cost solutions for pressure controll.
+Parts are being purchased at the moment.
+Please look into the respective sub-repository. https://metafluidics.org/devices/minidrops/ https://www.nature.com/articles/s41467-017-02659-x#Sec9